TamjidHossain/BRNES/README.md

 The folder **PP_environment** contains the Predetor-Prey environment (also called as a Pursuit domain) we used for experiements

-The folder **BRNES** contains our implementation of all algorithm and experiements
+The folder **Main** contains our implementation of all algorithm and experiements

 Finally, the folder **ProcessedFiles** contains already processed .pickle files for graph printing and data visulaization